 Trust is good, control is better.
 Our certified TIER 3 data centre meets all requirements.

 - Exclusive use of branded components

-- Segmented networks and strict separation of the various data streams
+- Segmentation of the networks and strict separation of the different data streams

-- Network monitored by our own network operation center
+- Network monitoring by our own Network Operation Center

 - Use of firewalls at relevant network points

-- German location in the cities of Munich and Karlsruhe
+- Location Germany with the cities of Munich and Karlsruhe

-- Intruder alarm with subdivision and hierarchies, contact-monitored locks on the doors
+- EMA with breakdown and hierarchies, contact-monitored door locks

-- Biometric access control system with room surveillance via motion detectors and cameras
+- Biometric access control system with room monitoring via motion detectors and cameras

 Information is of strategic importance in the value creation process.
-Therefore, effective management systems that can guarantee practical and cost-efficient information protection at all times are required.
-This protection is provided through measures such as globally recognized information security management standard ISO/IEC 27001, to which our data center is certified.
+Therefore, effective management systems are needed that can guarantee practical and economical information protection at all times.
+This protection is provided, for example, by the globally recognized standard for information security management ISO/IEC 27001, to which our data center is certified.

-Our data center operates in accordance with the requirements of the ITIL, particularly in terms of the central service desk and the handling of service requests, incidents, and changes according to the operating manual.
+Our data center acts according to ITIL guidelines, mainly in the areas of central service desk, execution of service requests, incidents and changes according to the operating manual.

-Réseaux IP Européens (RIPE) is one of the five regional Internet registries that are responsible for registering, allocating, and coordinating Internet resources (IPv4/IPv6 addresses, AS numbers) all over the world.
+RIPE, Réseaux IP Européens, is one of the five regional Internet Registries responsible for the registration, mapping and coordination of Internet resources (IPv4/IPv6 addresses, AS numbers) in Europe.

 Our SSL certificate contains a public key and verified identification data.
-When a browser (or client) links to a secure website, the server shares its public key with the client to set up an encryption process and a unique coding key for the session.
-The client confirms that it recognizes and trusts the issuer of the SSL certificate.
+When a browser (or client) points to a secure website, the server shares its public key with the client to set up an encryption method and a unique encryption key for the session.
+The client confirms that they recognise and trust the issuer of the SSL Certificate.